 Upper-Level Admission to the Lewis Honors College

 The Lewis Honors College at the University of Kentucky welcomes applications for Upper-Level Admission (ULA).
 Membership in the Honors College provides students with enhanced opportunities to deeply explore their chosen field of study.
-Students will also have access to expanded course offerings, faculty mentorship, Honors advising as well as counseling and career support through the Center for Personal Development (CPD).
+Students will also have access to expanded course offerings, faculty mentorship, Honors advising, and career support through the Center for Personal Development (CPD).

-Students entering their second or third year of attendance at the University of Kentucky are eligible for acceptance into the Lewis Honors College.
-Applicants who submit their materials by the December deadline and are accepted into the Honors College will be eligible for Honors priority registration for the fall semester.
+Students entering their second or third year of attendance at the University of Kentucky and transfer students (see below) who plan to remain enrolled for a minimum of 4 semesters are eligible for acceptance into the Lewis Honors College.
+Applicants who submit their materials by the December deadline and are accepted into the Honors College will be eligible for Honors priority registration for their first enrolled semester.
 All students accepted through the ULA process will begin enrollment in the Lewis Honors College starting the fall semester after notification of their acceptance, regardless of when the application was submitted.
-A minimum of 3.6 cumulative GPA is preferred.
-Students with a GPA below 3.4 are not eligible as students must maintain a 3.4 cumulative GPA to maintain good standing in Honors.
 A minimum cumulative GPA of 3.60 is preferred as Honors students are expected to maintain a cumulative GPA of at least 3.40 to maintain good standing in Honors.
-Applicants with a cumulative GPA below 3.40 should explain in their personal statement their plans for increasing their GPA to at least a 3.40 (to avoid being placed on academic support in Honors).
+Applicants with a cumulative GPA below 3.40 should explain in their personal statement their plans for increasing their GPA to at least a 3.40 (to avoid being placed on academic notice in Honors).

-Transfer students are eligible to apply if they have completed fewer than 60 credit hours and plan to remain at UK for at least four semesters.
+Transfer students are eligible to apply if they plan to attend UK for at least two academic years.
 Applicants must submit all college transcripts and may be asked to submit a high school transcript.
-Preference will be given to students enrolled in Honors Colleges/programs at their first institution or members of Phi Theta Kappa at a two-year institution.
+Preference will be given to students enrolled in Honors Colleges/programs at their prior institution or members of Phi Theta Kappa at a two-year institution.
+Transfer students do not need to indicate interest in Honors in their admission application to the university.

 Information Sessions for Prospective Upper-Level Students

-We will hold four info sessions during the fall semester for prospective Lewis Honors College students.
-Join via Zoom at https://uky.zoom.us/my/kaylapowell.
-No registration necessary.
+We will hold two info sessions during the spring semester for prospective Lewis Honors College students.
+No registration is necessary.

 - Writing Sample: Submit a writing sample (preferably from a course in your intended major) that highlights excellence in thought.
 The writing sample should be double-spaced (12-point standardized font, 1-inch margins).
 Typical submissions are between 4 and 10 pages, but there is no page number requirement.